cyocum/cyocum.github.io/index.md

 layout: home
 ---

-A place to communicate occational papers concerning the [IrishGen database](https://github.com/cyocum/irish-gen).
+A place to communicate occational topics concerning the [IrishGen database](https://github.com/cyocum/irish-gen).
 The focus will be on difficulties and solutions to translating medieval Irish genealogical information from manuscript sources to Linked Data and other